 Ijen in The East Java in Indonesia

-Kawah Ijen, which in Javanese means “green crater”, is one of the major centers for the extraction of Indonesian sulfur.
+Kawah Ijen, which in Javanese means “green crater,” is one of the major centers for extracting Indonesian sulfur.
 The turquoise lake near its crater is an acidic lake where the fumes emitting from it are deadly to people who want to get close to the lake.

 Irazú Volcano in Cartago City of Costa Rica